Digitalisation of Health Care Services

 The COVID-19 pandemic led the UK government to mandate lockdowns and social restrictions.
 This was accompanied by rapid implementation of many digital services both in the UK and internationally.

 We aim to produce an initial piece of work: a scoping review to identify what we can learn from the recent at pace innovations in UK.
 This will be a first step to a longer-term ambition to advance our understanding of how health and care services have been digitalised, and the policy implications of this change.
+Further work will include data analysis of the digitalisation of services and also an exploration of user views and experiences of older adults from South Asian and African Caribbean descent.

 - To advance our understanding of how health and care services have been digitalised during the COVID-19 pandemic.